verrazzano/docs/content/en/docs/observability/tracing/application-tracing.md

 Verrazzano provides Jaeger, a distributed tracing system used for monitoring and troubleshooting microservices.

 ### About distributed tracing
-Distributed tracing lets you trace errors across your microservice architecture.
+Distributed tracing is a method of tracking application behavior as it propagates through distributed systems.
 You can track application requests as they flow from front end devices to back end services and databases.

-Distributed tracing helps you identify the exact line of occurrence of a error in a complex architecture.
-You use distributed tracing to troubleshoot requests that exhibit high latency or errors.
+Distributed tracing is useful for tracking and observability in general.
+Also, it can help you identify the exact line of occurrence of a error in a complex architecture.
+You can use distributed tracing to troubleshoot requests that exhibit high latency or errors.

 With distributed tracing, the application transactions are captured using request and response headers.
 A trace header gets added from the original request to subsequent requests and thus creating a link through out the entire transaction that can be traced back to the origin.
 A single trace typically shows the activity for an individual transaction or request within the application being monitored, from the browser or mobile device, down through to the database and back.